efrymire/thesis/README.md

 * The Reason Your Feed Became An Echo Chamber - And What To Do About It: https://www.npr.org/sections/alltechconsidered/2016/07/24/486941582/the-reason-your-feed-became-an-echo-chamber-and-what-to-do-about-it
 * The "Other Side" Is Not Dumb: https://medium.com/@SeanBlanda/the-other-side-is-not-dumb-2670c1294063

-#### Bibliography In Progress

-Porta, Donatella Della, and Mario Diani. *Social Movements: An Introduction*.
-2nd ed.
-Malden, MA: Blackwell, 2006.

-Zald, Mayer N., and Bert Useem.
-"Movements and Countermovements: Loosely Coupled Conflict." *CRSO Working Paper #302*.
-Accessed March 5, 2018. https://deepblue.lib.umich.edu/bitstream/handle/2027.42/51070/302.pdf?sequence=1&isAllowed=y.

-Meyer, David S., and Suzanne Staggenborg.
-"Movements, Countermovements, and the Structure of Political Opportunity." *American Journal of Sociology* 101, no. 6 (1996): 1628-660.
-Accessed March 5, 2018. doi:10.1086/230869.

-Dylko, Ivan, Igor Dolgov, William Hoffman, Nicholas Eckhart, Maria Molina, and Omar Aaziz.
-"The dark side of technology: An experimental investigation of the influence of customizability technology on online political selective exposure." *Computers in Human Behavior* 73 (2017): 181-90. doi:10.1016/j.chb.2017.03.031.

-Pariser, Eli.
-2011. *The Filter Bubble : How the New Personalized Web Is Changing What We Read and How We Think*.
-New York: Penguin Books, 2011. eBook Collection (EBSCOhost), EBSCOhost (accessed March 5, 2018).

 ## Iteration 2: